j4w8n/supakit/README.md

 - Uses `httpOnly` cookies, for tighter security against XSS.
 - You can use your own custom Supabase clients (browser, server, etc) or the clients provided by Supakit.
 - Offers a writable and secure "session" store, which is hydrated with Supabase user info after `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
+- Sets the server-side client's session, allowing you to use things like `...auth.updateUser()` on the server-side.

 ## Install